TimaxLacs/hasyx/README.md

     npx hasyx dev
     ```

+8. **Use the AI Assistant:**
+    Start interacting with the AI using the `ask` command.
+    ```bash
+    # Get help on a topic using the default cloud provider
+    npm run ask -- -e "How do I add a new table in Hasura?"

+    # Use a local model via Ollama
+    npm run ask -- -e "Write a python script to parse a CSV file" --provider ollama --model codellama:7b
+    ```

 ## ⚙️ CLI Commands

 Hasyx provides a CLI tool (run via `npx hasyx <command>`) to simplify common tasks: